Sivanesan711/Sivanesan711/README.md

 ### Hi there, I am Sivanesan..!!!👋

 I am Software Developer, UI/UX Designer and Content Creator.
-I love to write about Technology, Life and Things that matter and A Student who learns new things everyday.
+I love to write about Technology, Life and Things that matter.

 - 🌱 I’m currently learning AI
 - 👯 I’m looking for a role of Software Developer
 - 💬 Ask me about Life, Technology
 - 📫 How to reach me: sivanesan_dh@outlook.com | +91-8883166652
+- 😄 Pronouns: Creative | Innovative | Honest
+- ⚡ Fun fact: I’d most like to be remembered for my Childhood memories

 ### Connect with me: